-This year we will have press coverage in at least six magazines and two newspapers; Fine Art Connoisseur Magazine will be publishing an article on the top winners of the 2014-2015 Salon as well as select a finalist for a featured article.
-In addition, Plein Air Magazine will be giving out a special award to one artist to be featured in their magazine.
-Also, for the first year ever, American Art Collector Magazine, Western Art Collector Magazine, American Fine Art Magazine, and International Artist Magazine will all be giving out awards as well.
+The ARC Salon will also have press coverage in at least six magazines and two newspapers; Fine Art Connoisseur Magazine will be publishing an article on the top winners of the 2014-2015 Salon as well as select a finalist for a featured article.
+In addition, Plein Air Magazine will be giving out a special award to one artist to be featured in their magazine and American Art Collector Magazine, Western Art Collector Magazine, American Fine Art Magazine, and International Artist Magazine will all be giving out awards as well.
 This year Brandon Kralik will be writing an article on the 2014-2015 ARC Salon for the Huffington Post and ARC Chief Operating Officer, Kara Lysandra Ross, will write an article on the top winners for the Epoch Times, a large international newspaper that publishes in 19 languages.